Open-Wide/owsi-nuxeo-commons/README.md

 ## How to

 These projects are not (yet) deployed to any public Maven Repository.
-Clone this repository (or download the sources [by tag](https://github.com/Open-Wide/openwide-nuxeo-commons/tags)) and simply run `mvn install` to add the latest version of these projects to your local repository.
+Clone this repository, then run `git checkout release` and `mvn install` to add the latest version of these projects to your local repository.
+Alternately, you can download the sources [by tag](https://github.com/Open-Wide/openwide-nuxeo-commons/tags).

+To use the bundles:

-Then, add the desired Maven dependencies to your Nuxeo modules' POMs, and deploy the JARs to your Nuxeo setup the way you prefer (either manually, or through a Marketplace assembly of your modules).
+* If necessary, add the desired Maven dependencies to your Nuxeo modules' POMs
+* Deploy the JARs to your Nuxeo setup the way you prefer (usually either manually or through a Marketplace assembly of your modules).

 ## Licensing